 - 1 – Victron Battery Monitor with Built-in Bluetooth (BMV-712)

 - 1 – Victron Color Control GX

-Check out RV Love’s Bundles here.
+Check out bundles similar to RV Love’s setup in our online store here.

 *Schematics are an example for your own system, items may vary.

 GeoAstroRV’s Brenda and John travel around the country to remote locations in various national parks giving free astronomy lessons!
 Their work requires the power to bring them to remote locations that are dark enough for their presentations.
 To learn more about where GeoAstro’s next location will be, check out our post here.